Michigan AG alleges opponent lied about Nassar probe

 “My record is supported by both all publicly available evidence and the prosecuting attorneys I served with, and it’s a shame that Bill Schuette and the Republican Party would distort that record in order to try to turn around his failing campaign,” she said in a statement.
 “As a rape survivor, a prosecutor and an ally, I stand with the survivors who have asked him to stop weaponizing this case.”

-The candidates first sparred over the Nassar case on Friday, a day after the state GOP launched the explosive ad.
+The candidates first sparred over the Nassar case at dueling news conferences in Lansing on Friday, a day after the state GOP launched the explosive ad.
 Denhollander took to social media Saturday, saying Schuette was called in because a decision had been made not to prosecute assault claims, including those made by her and another accuser, Kyle Stephens.
 She also said Nassar victims should no longer be used as “political pawns” by either party.

 “This decision was not based on the existence of multiple jurisdictions or in a desire on the Ingham County Prosecutor’s part to move the case to the AG’s office,” Denhollander wrote.
 “The move to the AG’s office was initiated by the MSU PD alone, and only after the determination by the Ingham County office to not pursue charges for any sexual assault.”

 Schuette said Denhollander’s statement “speak volumes.”
-Asked about survivors’ complaints that the case is being politicized, he said he respects their perspective.
+Asked about survivors’ complaints that the case is being politicized, he said he respects their perspective but signaled he would not change course — scheduling an additional press conference in Traverse City on Tuesday, his third in five days to discuss the Nassar prosecution.

+John Manly, a lawyer for Denhollander and many other victims, said Schuette should stop trying to make sexual molestation a partisan issue to get elected.
+“It’s shameful and reflects poorly on him & the office he holds,” Manly said in a tweet.

 Whitmer and Dunlap met on Oct.
 4, 2016, to discuss the Nassar case — which at that stage included a handful of sex misconduct complaints against the sports physician and the discovery of child porn on hard drives in a trash can at his Lansing-area home.
 He would ultimately plead guilty to porn charges in federal court and to sex assault counts in state courts, receiving decades-long sentences.